-I have a big car boot sale box in the garage that I store
+As a rule, I have a big car boot sale box in the garage that I store

 - I normally let the kids spread their things out on one of the blankets on the floor to the side of the paste table and they’re in charge of that bit.
 The blanket on the other side of the paste table (if there’s room) is usually shoes and bags and other things that are too big for the table.
 Any books go in a box just under the table and the clothes obviously go on the clothes rail.
 Everything else goes on the table for us.

-- A box of things like costume jewellery, daft bits of make up, hair stuff and any other little bits and bobs always attracts people to your table – I put a box in the middle of the table usually with a sign on saying everything in the box 50p and it’s usually the most popular thing on the table.
+- A box of things like costume jewellery, daft bits of makeup, hair stuff and any other little bits and bobs always attracts people to your table – I put a box in the middle of the table usually with a sign on saying everything in the box 50p and it’s usually the most popular thing on the table.

 - Don’t be tempted to spend your takings at the stall opposite you, even if they are selling the cutest handbag ever.

-Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address to the box on the top right of this page and hitting subscribe.
-You can also follow me on BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.
+Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
+You can also follow me on Twitter, BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.